Quadcopter Design and Performance Analysis Over Terrain

 1. Select the 3D Graphics - Model page.

-2. Select the Show check box in the Model section.
+2. Select Show in the Model frame.

 4. Go to <STK install folder>\Data\Resources\stkTraining\samples (e.g., C:\Program Files\AGI\STK 12\Data\Resources\stkTraining\samples).